Inceptive Transformers: Enhancing Contextual Representations through Multi-Scale Feature Learning Across Domains and Languages: Experimental Setup

 \subsection{Datasets}

-We have selected four datasets from diverse domains that cover both multi-class and multi-label settings.
-The TweetEval dataset~\cite{barbieri2020tweeteval} is a benchmark for Twitter-specific classification tasks, from which we have selected emotion recognition~\cite{mohammad2018emotion} and irony detection~\cite{van2018irony}.
-The first one is a multi-class problem while the latter is binary classification.
-We have also selected a large-scale Bengali emotion detection dataset~\cite{faisal:bangla:2024} to demonstrate our model's effectiveness on low-resource, morphologically rich languages such as Bengali.
-For multi-label, we have chosen two datasets: OHSUMED \footnote{\href{https://disi.unitn.it/moschitti/corpora.htm}{OHSUMED-link}} from biomedical domain, which is a collection of abstracts of medical journal articles; and CAVES \cite{poddar2022caves} for anti-covid vaccine concerns, such as concerns about the vaccine ingredients, side-effects of vaccines, monetary motivations of the pharmaceutical companies, political and geographic issues, etc.
+For a robust evaluation, we test our framework on five tasks from four datasets spanning diverse domains, text lengths, and both multi-class and multi-label settings.
+Multi-class tasks include emotion recognition~\cite{mohammad2018emotion} and irony detection~\cite{van2018irony} from the TweetEval benchmark~\cite{barbieri2020tweeteval}, alongside a large-scale Bengali emotion detection dataset~\cite{faisal:bangla:2024} to evaluate performance on a morphologically rich, low-resource language.
+Multi-label tasks include OHSUMED \footnote{\href{https://disi.unitn.it/moschitti/corpora.htm}{OHSUMED-link}}, a collection of biomedical journal abstracts, and CAVES \cite{poddar2022caves}, a dataset of anti-COVID vaccine concerns such as side-effects, ingredients, corporate greed, political motivations, etc. More details on the datasets can be found in Appendix \ref{appendix:datasets}.